teratron/magic-vibe/.vscode/rules/.task-magic/_index.md

 "Accessing Task Magic system overview..."

-The Task Magic system is a file-based project management and AI agent operational framework designed to plan features, manage development tasks, and maintain a memory of past work.
+The Task Magic system is a file-based project management and AI agent operational framework designed to plan features, manage development tasks, and maintain a memory opast work.
 It consists of three main components, each governed by its own detailed rule file:

 1. **Plans (`@plans.md`)**: